Cobb (film)

-Cobb is a 1994 American biographical film starring Tommy Lee Jones as baseball player Ty Cobb.
+Cobb is a 1994 American biographical sports drama film starring Tommy Lee Jones as baseball player Ty Cobb.
 The film was written and directed by Ron Shelton and based on a 1994 book by Al Stump.
 The original music score was composed by Elliot Goldenthal.
 The film is told through the partnership between Cobb and sportswriter Al Stump who served as a ghostwriter of Cobb's autobiography.
-Some critics lauded the film and Jones's performance, but the box office results for the film were underwhelming.
+Some critics lauded the film and Jones's performance, but the box office results for the film were underwhelming, grossing little over $1 million on a budget of $25.5 million.

 Plot

-Sportswriter Al Stump is hired in 1960 to serve as ghostwriter of an authorized autobiography of baseball player Tyrus Raymond "Ty" Cobb.
+In 1960, sportswriter Al Stump is hired as the ghostwriter for an authorized autobiography of baseball player Tyrus Raymond "Ty" Cobb.
 Now 74 and in failing health, Cobb wants an official biography to "set the record straight" before he dies.
+In addition, Stump will get to accompany Cobb at the annual Baseball Hall of Fame ceremony in Cooperstown, New York, where Cobb is due to be inducted.